Wisdom Warns Against Drunken Gluttony

 Wise living requires self-control because indulgence destroys both character and livelihood.

-19 Listen, my son, and be wise, and keep your heart on the right path!
+19 Listen, my son, and be wise, and guide your heart on the right course.

-21 for the drunkard and the glutton shall become poor; and drowsiness clothes them in rags.
+21 For the drunkard and the glutton will come to poverty, and drowsiness will clothe them in rags.

 Wise living requires self-control because indulgence destroys both character and livelihood.